The entropic approach to causal correlations: Information bounds in causal games

 One of the advantages of the entropic approach is that it allows information theoretic constraints to be naturally imposed, derived, and interpreted~\cite{Pawlowski2009,Chaves2015}.
 As an illustration, we consider a simple application of our approach to understanding the role of bounded communication in causal games.

 Consider the generalization of the GYNI game described in Sec.~\ref{sec:causalcorr} to arbitrary numbers of inputs and outputs, in which two parties try to maximize the winning probability $p_{\mathrm{succ}}=P(a=y,b=x)$.
 If the parties operate causally, then in any given round of the game only one-way communication may occur.
 One may be interested in the effect of limiting the amount communication that can occur in any such round.
-In the entropic framework, this can easily be taken into account by adding an additional constraint of the form $I(X:B)\leq H(M)$ to $\Gamma_{\mathrm{A}\prec\mathrm{B}}$ in order to restrict $B$'s dependency on $X$, and similarly imposing $I(Y:A)\leq H(M)$ to $\Gamma_{\mathrm{B}\prec\mathrm{A}}$, where the variable $M$ represents the message that is sent.
-For example, if the parties are permitted, in each round, to exchange a classical $d$-dimensional system, then $H(M)=\log_2 d$.
-In general, the amount of one-way communication $H(M)$ does not need to be specified in advance, it will appear as parameter in our inequalities.
+In the entropic framework, this can easily be taken into account by adding an additional constraint of the form $I(X:B)\leq I_{\mathrm{max}}$ to $\Gamma^{\mathrm{A}\prec\mathrm{B}}$ in order to restrict $B$'s dependency on $X$, and similarly imposing $I(Y:A)\leq I_{\mathrm{max}}$ to $\Gamma^{\mathrm{B}\prec\mathrm{A}}$, where the quantity $I_{\mathrm{max}}$ represents the maximum allowable entropy of the classical message communicated by the parties.
+For example, if the parties are permitted, in each round, to exchange a classical $d$-dimensional system, then $I_{\mathrm{max}}=\log_2 d$.
+In general, the amount of one-way communication $I_{\mathrm{max}}$ does not need to be specified in advance, it will appear as a parameter in our inequalities.
 By applying the approach of Sec.~\ref{sec:causal_str_bi} to this scenario one finds that causal correlations must then obey the inequality

-i.e., the two-way communication is similarly bounded by $H(M)$.
+i.e., the sum of the two mutual informations is similarly bounded by $I_{\mathrm{max}}$.
 Although this is perhaps not unexpected, it shows the ease with which such bounds can be derived in the entropic framework.

 A more subtle variant is obtained by considering a slight generalization of the causal game proposed by Oreshkov, Costa, and Brukner (OCB) in Ref.~\cite{oreshkov12}.
-In this game, the goal is also for one party to guess the other party's input; in contrast to the GYNI game, however, an additional input random bit $Y'$ is given,\footnote{In the original OCB game, only one party receives the input $Y'$, whereas in the variant we consider here, both parties have access to it.} which determines whether it is Bob who should guess Alice's input (if $Y'=0$) or vice versa (if $Y'=1$).
+In this game, the goal is also for one party to guess the other party's input; in contrast to the GYNI game, however, an additional input random bit $Y'$ is given,\footnote{In the original OCB game, only Bob receives the input $Y'$, whereas in the variant we consider here, both parties have access to it.} which determines whether it is Bob who should guess Alice's input (if $Y'=0$) or vice versa (if $Y'=1$).
 The parties thus now attempt to maximize the winning probability